neuefische/web-push/README.md

 ## Update/Reload

-If the script doesn't work or you want to force an update, use this command to reload the `.zshrc` and restart the terminal:
+If the script doesn't work or you want to force an update, use this command to reload the `.zshrc`/`.bashrc`  and restart the terminal:

 ```bash
 source ~/.zshrc